 - to learn more about the practice of Social Work as a change agent.

-These attributes will be applied across a wide range of issues and situations, and in a diverse range of contacts.
-They are informed by core values including social justice, human rights, human dignity and equity.
+These attributes will be applied across a wide range of issues and situations, and in a diverse range of contexts, with students completing their 2 placements in different practice settings.

 - a beginning professional social work identity;